 - 1/4 tsp vanilla bean powder

-- For serving (optional): honey or another sweetener (don’t use honey when you would like to keep it vegan), cinnamon, hemp seeds and seasonal fruit or berries
+- For serving (optional): honey or another sweetener (don’t use honey when you would like to keep it vegan, replace it with maple syrup or something else), cinnamon, hemp seeds and seasonal fruit or berries

 - Pulse the soaked millet with water in a food processor (you can cut your cooking time in half by doing that).
 It should be blended roughly.

 - Boil the water and millet mixture in a saucepan until almost all the water is gone.